joachim-gassen/accframe/docs/as_predicted_prereg.md

-# ACCFRAME: Exploring Contextualization in Accounting Experiments using LLMs'
+# ACCFRAME: Exploring Contextualization in Accounting Experiments using LLMs

-(AsPredicted #176090)
+(AsPredicted #179630)

-Created:       05/22/2024 05:42 AM (PT)
+Created:       06/17/2024 03:02 AM (PT)

 Author(s)
-Joachim Gassen (Humboldt-Universität zu Berlin) - gassen@wiwi.hu-berlin.de Victor Maas (University of Amsterdam) - V.S.Maas@uva.nl
+Fikir Worku Edossa (Humboldt-Universität zu Berlin) - fikir.worku.edossa@hu-berlin.de Joachim Gassen (Humboldt-Universität zu Berlin) - gassen@wiwi.hu-berlin.de Victor Maas (University of Amsterdam) - V.S.Maas@uva.nl

 1) Have any data been collected for this study already?
-No, no data have been collected for this study yet.
+It's complicated.
+We have already collected some data but explain in Question 8 why readers may consider this a valid pre-registration nevertheless.

 2) What's the main question being asked or hypothesis being tested in this study?
 Does contextualization affect the outcome of classic economic games used in the accounting literature when these games are played by LLM participants?